stanley-1/tp/docs/team/stanley-1.md

       * Added around 10 missing commands and examples to Command Summary.
     * Performed major overhaul of UG for enhanced readability following PE-D review: [\#138](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/138)
       * Added Navigation Menu and consolidated Table of Commands (both with hyperlinks for users to access their desired section/feature efficiently).
-      * Created different pathways to cater to different user demographics.
-      * Revamped the layout and organization of all features - related commands are now found in the same section of the UG.
+      * Revamped layout and organization of all features - related commands are now found in the same section of the UG.
       * Re-designed how format and examples are presented to readers for all features through standardized notations.
+      * Included screenshots for relevant examples.
       * Updated FAQ section.
   * Developer Guide:
     * Aided in conceptualization of Product Scope, including the definition of our target user profile and value proposition.